byte-physics/igortest/docu/sphinx/source/advanced.rst

 ------------

 All common continuous integration frameworks support input as JUNIT XML files.
-The igor unit testing framework supports output of test run results in JUNIT XML format.
+The Igor Pro Universal Testing Framework supports output of test run results in JUNIT XML format.
 The output can be enabled by adding the optional parameter :code:`enableJU=1` to :cpp:func:`RunTest()`.

 The XML output files are written to the experiments `home` directory with naming